"Sanctify them in the truth; Your word is truth." — John 17:17 NASB 1995

 Why Church Matters

+In a world full of spiritual content and digital convenience, many believers quietly wonder, “Why do I need the local church?”
 With sermons a click away and Christian voices everywhere, the call to commit to a specific body of believers can feel unnecessary or even burdensome.
 But the truth is, God never intended for us to follow Christ in isolation.
 In this article, we explore why belonging to the local church is not just helpful but essential God’s gracious design for your growth, your perseverance, and your joy in Christ.

 6